CyberSpace-Cowboy/terminal-notes/README.md

 # Terminal Notes

-This is a very primitive note-taking app that works in the terminal.
+This is a very primitive note-taking app that works inside a terminal (command prompt).
 I wrote it in less than 15 minutes using Python.

 ## Implementation